hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

         corr1=corr1.iloc[:,newIdx] # reorder columns

 8.)
-Make a dict that consists of clusters, their labels, and variables based on the k-mean clustering
+Make a dict that consists of clusters, their labels (keys), and variables (values) based on the k-mean clustering

 ::